skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 near, they pass a number of the Queen's elite guards walking along the road in the opposite direction.

 They have never seen the guards from this close.
-The helmets completly cover their heads, giving them no way to see out.
+The helmets completely cover their heads, giving them no way to see out.
 Each helmet has the symbol of the Alidian army stamped on the front, where the wearer's face would be: